Enteric cytopathic human orphan (ECHO) viruses are a group of viruses that can lead to infections in different parts of the body, and skin rashes.

 No specific preventive measures are available for ECHO virus infections other than hand-washing, especially when you are in contact with sick people.
 Currently, no vaccines are available.

-Romero JR, Modlin JF.
-Introduction to the human enteroviruses and parechoviruses.
+Romero JR. Introduction to the human enteroviruses and parechoviruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 172.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 170.